Virginia Beach, VA Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

 See our Vehicle Shipping Tips for more details about how to prepare your vehicle for shipping.
-In Virginia Beach, be sure to clear out any sand, sea‑salt residue, toll passes (e.g., E‑ZPass), and remove loose exterior accessories or interior items that could be damaged in transit, and leave the key with the carrier.
+In short, if you’re shipping from or to Virginia Beach, remove any E‑ZPass or toll transponder, clear out sand, beach gear, and any loose items, keep a key handy for the carrier, and take off any interior or exterior accessories that could be damaged in transit.

-Yes, when you ship a vehicle to or from Virginia Beach, our quotes are all‑inclusive.
-All carriers we work with must carry at least $1,000,000 in liability and $100,000 in cargo insurance, and we verify that the policy is active for the whole trip.
-This coverage protects your car whether it travels through the busy Virginia Beach port or any other route in the area.
+Yes, when you ship your vehicle to or from Virginia Beach, our quotes are all‑inclusive.
+All carriers we work with carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance, and we verify the policy is active for the entire trip, including any stops at the Norfolk International Port or local Virginia Beach terminals.
+This coverage protects your car throughout the journey, whether it’s moving across the state or across the country.

-The sooner you book, the better—aim for at least two weeks in advance, but posting your shipment as soon as possible helps us bundle your car with other Virginia Beach loads heading out of the nearby Port of Virginia and along I‑64/I‑264.
-Early scheduling also gives us time to match you with a carrier that serves the coastal area and can lock in the best rates.
+The sooner, the better.
+In Virginia Beach we recommend scheduling your pickup at least two weeks in advance, but posting your shipment as soon as possible helps us bundle it with other loads heading out of the busy Norfolk‑Virginia Beach port area.
+This gives carriers time to plan routes and can lower your cost.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.